Hujanen91/The-Longdog-Hunt-PP4/README.md

 __Other Credits__:

+- ChatGPT has been used for content text ONLY.
+No code has been written with ChatGPT

 - The blog is based on CI I think therefore I blog that I have adapted to fit my own project.

 - Thanks to the slack community for help and somewhere to vent when thing get hard.